-Here are six ways you can pay your U.S. bills from Canada.
+Here are six ways to pay U.S. bills from Canada.

-Canadians who regularly spend time in the States can streamline payments with a U.S.-based bank account.
+Canadians who regularly spend time in the U.S. can simplify bill payment using a U.S.-based bank account.
 Here are a few ways to do it:

 Yes, some people still write cheques — or checks, if you’re speaking American.
-One way to pay your U.S. bills with paper cheques from your U.S.-based chequing account.
-This requires you to mail your cheque early so it reaches its destination before your bill is due.
-It’s also important to remember that post-dated cheques are not honored in the United States, so you may be debited earlier than you expect.
+One way to pay your U.S. bills is with paper cheques from your U.S.-based chequing account.
+Don’t forget to mail your cheque early so it reaches its destination before your bill is due.
+Keep in mind that post-dated cheques are not recognized in the United States, so your account may be debited earlier than you expect.
+Plan accordingly!

-Do you prefer to pay bills with a credit card?
-Paying your U.S. bills with a U.S.-based credit card may also save you money by avoiding costly currency conversion fees and providing a secure way to pay for your U.S. bills.
-A U.S-based credit card can also help at your original point of purchase, as some stores in the U.S. don’t take foreign credit cards.
+Do you prefer paying bills with a credit card?
+Paying your U.S. bills with a U.S.-based credit card may also save you money by avoiding currency conversion fees – plus, it’s a secure way to pay your U.S. bills.
+Having a U.S-based credit card can also help at your original point of purchase, as some stores in the U.S. don’t take foreign credit cards.

 4. Through PayPal

-Canadians can pay some U.S. merchants through PayPal – in fact, with its 300 million customers, PayPal is one of the most widely-used P2P mobile transfer platforms across the globe.
-Paying this way is convenient, quick, and easy to set up.
+Canadians can pay most U.S. merchants through PayPal – in fact, with its 300 million customers, PayPal is one of the most widely-used P2P mobile transfer platforms across the globe.
+Paying this way is convenient, quick and easy to set up.
 Simply link your Canadian bank account or Canadian credit card to your PayPal account, and then make one-time or recurring payments to select vendors who accept PayPal.

-Although convenient, not all merchants accept PayPal.
-And if you pay in Canadian currency, remember your payments are subject to fluctuations in currency rates as well as PayPal’s current currency conversion fee of 3%.
+Keep in mind, however, if you pay in Canadian currency, your payments are subject to fluctuations in currency rates as well as transaction fees and exchange rate margins.

-Paying your U.S. bills in Canadian dollars from a Canadian credit card might seem easy, but can be costly.
+Paying your U.S. bills in Canadian dollars from a Canadian credit card might seem easy but can get expensive.
 Most Canadian credit cards charge a foreign transaction fee of 2.5% for U.S. purchases and payments.
-Also, as currency rates fluctuate, if the Canadian dollar is lower when your payment gets posted, it could become more expensive.
+Also, as currency rates fluctuate, if the Canadian dollar is lower when your payment gets posted, you could be out of pocket even more.

 See how you can pay U.S. bills and manage money more conveniently on both sides of the border with a U.S. bank account from RBC Bank.